nametake/mustargs/README.md

 Rules are configured in a YAML file.

-The overall structure of the rules that can be configured is shown below:
+The overall structure of the rules that can be configured is shown below.
+Parameters without description are all optional.

 ```yaml
 ---